 We’re currently looking for people to give 20-minute talks about LGBT history – based on research, personal experience or anything in between – as part of the National Festival of LGBT History on Saturday 11th February 2017.
 Please check out our blog post on the Festival for full details.

-Our call for submissions to our local programme will open in August.
+Our call for submissions to our local programme is now open.
+Check out the events section above for more information.
 If your organisation is planning anything to celebrate LGBT History Month in 2017, or would like some support in developing your ideas, please get in touch!

 York LGBT History Month is a registered charity that serves to increase public awareness of the place of LGBT people in history.
 (Side note: LGBT stands for lesbian, gay, bi and trans, but we take it to include all non-normative/marginalised gender, romantic and sexual identities and intersex.)